radianv/master-builder-3/README.md

 Step 3, Add WebServer to Target Group.
   - **_under construction_**

 Step 4, check  the application is a Live on AWS:http://myalb-1820198848.us-east-1.elb.amazonaws.com/
   - **_under construction_**

+Step 5, Migrate your MySQL Data using [MDS Strategy 1](https://aws.amazon.com/dms/)
+  - Create the RDS instance either through the AWS console or using CloudFormation.
+  - Create the DMS replication instance and provision it in a subnet that can communicate with your non-RDS instance (source) and the RDS instance (target).
+  - Create a Source Endpoint and a Target Endpoint.
+The DMS instance will use this connection information to connect to the databases.
+  - Create the replication task.
+  - The migration process will begin.
+  - Verify data in the RDS instance.
+  - Connecting the WebApplication to a DB Instance Running the MySQL RDS.
+  - Verify WebApplication works normally, http://myalb-1820198848.us-east-1.elb.amazonaws.com/

 ## Refactoring / Re-architecting